Back to Home

 Fuel Price Update

 Global fuel prices have increased significantly due to supply disruption.
 This is affecting many industries across New Zealand, including waste collection and transport.
-From April 2026, WM New Zealand will introduce a fuel surcharge across all services.
+From April 2026, WM New Zealand will introduce a fuel surcharge across all commercial services.
 If your contract provides a longer notice period, it will apply from that date instead.

 What this means